Minister Of State For International Cooperation Meets German Foreign Office Special Coordinator For Syria

 Date

-Doha: Minister of State for International Cooperation HE Maryam bint Ali bin Nasser Al Misnad met on Friday with HE Tobias Lindner, the German federal Foreign Office Minister of State and Special Coordinator for Syria.
+(MENAFN- Gulf Times) HE Minister of State for International Cooperation Maryam bint Ali bin Nasser Al Misnad met on Friday with HE Tobias Lindner, the German federal Foreign Office Minister of State and Special Coordinator for Syria.

 The meeting discussed aspects of cooperation between the two countries and ways to promote and strengthen them, as well as the latest regional developments, particularly in Syria.